shanti-uva/drupal_gdrive/README.md

 drupal_gdrive
 =============

 A drupal module for authenticating and interfacing with a user's Google Drive account.
+It presently only gives access to a users spreadsheets on their Google Drive account.

 # Requirements